Trucking Facts

 Manh Choh will purchase an estimated $425 million in goods and services from local businesses in Tok, Delta Junction, Fairbanks and other locations.

-The mine will help keep the mill at Fort Knox going, which means the Fairbanks North Star Borough will continue to collect property tax, 700 locals will continue to work at the mine and Fort Knox will continue to pay state taxes.
+The mine helps keep the mill at Fort Knox going, which means the Fairbanks North Star Borough will continue to collect property tax, 700 locals will continue to work at the mine and Fort Knox will continue to pay state taxes.

 Tok Campus

-Many workers – including drivers – will live in Fairbanks and the communities surrounding the mine and will commute to their jobs.
-Others will stay at the Tok Campus.
+Many workers – including drivers – live in Fairbanks and the communities surrounding the mine and commute to their jobs.
+Others stay at the Tok Campus.
 This is a locked 175-room facility with zero tolerance for alcohol and drugs.
-No guests are permitted to stay.
+No guests are permitted to stay overnight.

 Workforce Development